mccnick/MovieMagnet/README.md

 ### Real-time Features:

 - **WebSockets**: Incorporated WebSocket technology to enable live interactions, such as chat and notifications.
-- **Different Chats** Every user is assigned a specific age group upon registering.
+- **Different Chats**: Every user is assigned a specific age group upon registering.
 This age group corresponds to movies that can be suggested/shown to them based on their age (PG/PG13/R).
 These age groups are also ONLY able to chat with each other to prevent any shenanigans.

 ### Testing: